ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/config_training/Reflectometry-Config-Training-‐-Exercise-4.md

 ## Exercise 4
 In this exercise, let's add Theta and a detector component from which we can derive its value to our beamline model.
 For this exercise, we will assume we are using the setup that is found on SURF and CRISP, i.e. a detector that can move up and down on a linear height axis, and tilt towards the beam via a separate rotation axis. (we will look at a bench setup in a later exercise).
-At the end of this exercise your bemline should have the following in order:
+At the end of this exercise your beamline should have the following in order:
 * Slit 1, with a height (as was set up in exercise 2)
 * a supermirror, with a height and an angle (as was set up in exercise 1)
 * Slit 2, with a height (as was set up in exercise 2)